-staaciits.
+Student Name:

-Name: Date:
+Date:

-Please answe er the following questions:
+Please answer the following questions:

-1. Have you e ever had close contact with persons known or suspected to have active TB disease?
+1. Have you ever had close contact with persons known or suspected to have active TB disease?

-· Yes · No

-2. Have you b been an employee of high-risk congregate settings (e.g., correctional facilities, long-term care facilities, helters)?
+2. Have you been an employee of high-risk congregate settings (e.g., correctional facilities, long-term care facilities, or homeless shelters)?

-· Yes · No

-3. Have you b disease? been a volunteer or health-care worker who served clients who are at increased risk for active TB
+3. Have you been a volunteer or health-care worker who served clients who are at increased risk for active TB disease?

-· Yes · No

-If "no" to que estions 1-3, you are in Group-A. Follow requirements on Group-A document.
+If "no" to questions 1-3, you are in Group-A. Follow requirements on Group-A document.

-4. Have you r received the BCG vaccination?
+4. Have you received the BCG vaccination?

-· Yes · No

 If "yes", you are in Group-C. Follow requirements on Group-C document.

-5. Have you e ever had a positive TB skin test?
+5. Have you ever had a positive TB skin test?

-· Yes · No

-If yes, you are e in Group-B. Follow requirements on Group-B document.
+If yes, you are in Group-B. Follow requirements on Group-B document.

-6. Have you e ever had a positive IGRA blood test (QFT-GIT or T-Spot)?
+6. Have you ever had a positive IGRA blood test (QFT-GIT or T-Spot)?

-· Yes · No

-If yes, you are e in Group-B. Follow requirements on Group-B document.
+If yes, you are in Group-B. Follow requirements on Group-B document.

-TDD C

-- TB Group-A. All incoming students (with the exception of previously positive testers & students who have been vaccinated with BCG), must have a 2-step PPD (given 1-3 weeks apart).
+TB Group-A. All incoming students (with the exception of previously positive testers & students who have been vaccinated with BCG), must have a 2-step PPD (given 1-3 weeks apart).
 If a student has had a negative TB skin test in the past 12 months, the incoming student will need one additional TB skin test, which will count as the second TB skin test in the 2-step testing process.
 Students will be TB skin tested annually thereafter unless contraindicated.
-TB skin test documentation must include documentation of date administered and mm of induration. - TB Group-B. Those individuals who have previously had a positive reaction to a TB skin test must provide documentation of a negative chest x-ray.
-Thereafter, the student will complete the annual TB surveillance form which no further testing required unless the student demonstrates symptoms of active TB. - TB Group-C. Those individuals who have had BCG immunizations(s) are required to obtain the TB blood test QuantiFERON (QFT-GIT).
+TB skin test documentation must include documentation of date administered and mm of induration.

+TB Group-B. Those individuals who have previously had a positive reaction to a TB skin test must provide documentation of a negative chest x-ray.
+Thereafter, the student will complete the annual TB surveillance form which no further testing required unless the student demonstrates symptoms of active TB.

+TB Group-C. Those individuals who have had BCG immunizations(s) are required to obtain the TB blood test QuantiFERON (QFT-GIT).
 Students with a negative QFT-GIT test will thereafter complete the annual TB surveillance form with no further testing required unless the student has a TB exposure.

-Appendix J Berea College Department of Nursing

-Group-A Annual One-Step
+Appendix H Berea College Department of Nursing Group-A Annual One-Step